 Luckily, there is an obvious solution for businesses who wish to always have access to the latest technology but don’t want to spend substantial amounts of money for this privilege: work with a funder who is able to be flexible and structure a solution for you and not a ‘one size fits all’ standard product.

-Using an asset finance solution, such as a leasing product, means you can upgrade the asset at the end of the term, as well as many other benefit including freeing up business capex to use on other areas of the business.
+Using an asset finance solution, such as a leasing product, means you can upgrade the asset at the end of the term, as well as many other benefits including freeing up business capex to use on other areas of the business.
 So if your business needs access to state-of-the-art plant and equipment, it’s critical to explore alternative finance solutions.